Women Don't Owe You Pretty: Synopsis

 Through the lens of intersectional feminism and social privilege analysis, Given discusses topics including body positivity and self-esteem, consent in relationships, emotional labour, internalised misogyny, masturbation, microaggressions, rape culture and slut-shaming.
 The book contains checklists and questions for the reader to consider.
 Given gives advice on recognising gaslighting, racial fetishism and other negative actions or signs in a relationship, and discusses how queer relationships affect a culture of heteronormativity.
 She has a fictional conversation with her younger self as a framing device for exploring male validation.

-The book's title is derived from a quote by lexicographer Erin McKean: "prettiness is not a rent you pay for occupying a space marked female".
+The book's title is derived from a quote by lexicographer Erin McKean: "“You Don’t Have to Be Pretty.
+You don’t owe prettiness to anyone.
+Not to your boyfriend/spouse/partner, not to your co-workers, especially not to random men on the street.
+You don’t owe it to your mother, you don’t owe it to your children, you don’t owe it to civilisation in general.
+Prettiness is not a rent you pay for occupying a space marked ‘female'.”

 Reception

 According to Nielsen BookScan, roughly 50,000 copies of the book sold by 20 June 2020, and it reached 100,000 sales within six months of publication.
 The book became a number one bestseller on Amazon and a 2020 bestselling hardback nonfiction book for Waterstones.
 It was on The Sunday Times' bestseller list from 21 June to 6 September 2020, debuting at third and peaking at second, with a lowest position of fourth.

 Phoebe Luckhurst of the Evening Standard gave the book four stars out of five, calling it "rallying, radical and pitched perfectly for her generation" and praising the "stylish, stylised illustrations" and Given's "vehement without being unremitting" tone.
 BBC Science Focus listed it as one of the "28 of the best non-fiction and fiction books" in 2020, with reviewer Camilla Pang writing that the book made her feel "safe but also empowered, abundant, and confident" in her womanhood.